-The goal of value engineering is to build the right project at the right time, meeting the project need with the appropriate project scope.
+The goal of value engineering is to build the right project at the right time, meeting the project need with appropriate project scope.
 MoDOT uses the VE program to ensure the public receives great value for every tax dollar invested in Missouri's transportation system.
 MoDOT has been increasingly focused on smaller, maintenance-type projects that are not traditionally targeted by the VE program.
-Still, MoDOT must be innovative in using the VE process to search for solutions to reduce project costs and provide additional value.
+Still, MoDOT must be innovative in utilizing the VE process to search for solutions to reduce project costs and provide additional value.

 MoDOT uses design-phase value analysis to remove unnecessary scope, reduce project costs and improve project flexibility.
-For the first half of fiscal year 2018, 27 percent of applicable projects underwent some form of value analysis during design, which is on target for design-phase value analyses.
-Programmatic value analysis studies associated with the level-course and seal coat programs continue to account for the largest portion of this percentage.
-Districts continue to use the Practical Review Tool to add value and cost savings to projects.
+For fiscal year 2017, 18 percent of applicable projects underwent some form of value analysis during design.
+Eighteen percent is lower than the targeted 26 percent, but as the variety and number of projects increases, so will the number of design-phase VEs.
+Programmatic value analysis studies associated with the level-course and chip-seal programs continue to account for the largest portion of this percentage.
+However, some improvement has been accomplished in the use of a relatively new Practical Review Tool.
+It allows project teams to consider typical practical considerations, which are sometimes missed or overlooked, and document any resulting changes.
+Outreach continues in an effort to improve in this area and to find innovative approaches to grow this program.

 MoDOT partners with industry to find more cost-effective solutions during the construction phase.
-Value Engineering Change Proposals engage contractor ideas to deliver improved projects.
-For the first half of FY 2018, five VECPs were approved resulting in a MoDOT savings of \$505,826.
-This represents a 56 percent approval rate.
-One Post-Award Value Engineering change proposal has resulted in a MoDOT cost savings of \$20,130.
+Value Engineering Change Proposals (VECPs) engage contractor ideas to deliver improved projects.
+In FY 2017, 31 VECPs were approved resulting in a MoDOT savings of \$737,775.
+This represents an 89 percent approval rate.